Why Can't My Child Stop Gaming?

 What games are most addictive?

 Games with variable rewards (loot boxes), social pressure (multiplayer), and no natural end points are most addictive.
-Fortnite, Roblox with Robux mechanics, and competitive games with ranking systems are designed to keep players engaged indefinitely.
+Fortnite, Roblox with Robux mechanics, and competitive games with ranking systems keep players engaged indefinitely.

 How do I know if it's ADHD or gaming addiction?